 1 teaspoon chili de árbol powder

-Add tangerine syrup, vinegar, mustard, honey and chili powder to blender; blend for 30 seconds.
-With motor running, slowly add olive oil until dressing emulsifies.
-Season to taste with salt and pepper.
+Add the tangerine syrup, vinegar, mustard, honey, and chili powder to a blender; blend for 30 seconds.
+With the motor running, slowly add the olive oil until the dressing emulsifies.
+Season with salt and pepper.
 Pour into a plastic squeeze bottle.
-(May be prepared up to one day in advance and refrigerated.
+(The vinaigrette can be prepared up to 1 day in advance and refrigerated.
 Bring to room temperature before using.)

-To assemble the salad: In a large bowl, dress watercress lightly with some of the tangerine vinaigrette and arrange onto six plates.
-Place a duck leg on top of greens and garnish with tangerine segments, almond brittle and chives.
-Drizzle with remaining vinaigrette and serve.
+To assemble the salad: In a large bowl, dress the watercress lightly with some of the tangerine vinaigrette and arrange on 6 plates.
+Place a duck leg on top of the greens and garnish each serving with tangerine segments, almond brittle, and chives.
+Drizzle with some of the remaining vinaigrette and serve.